 - The defendant’s internal notes and communications (which may be uncovered during the process of discovery after filing a lawsuit).

-7. Can I get punitive damages in California for intentional interference with contractual relations?
+7. Can I get punitive damages?

-California law allows a plaintiff to recover punitive damages when the defendant has acted with “malice, fraud or oppression.”13 By definition, “malice” includes conduct which is intended by a defendant to cause injury to the plaintiff.14
+California law allows a plaintiff to recover punitive damages when the defendant has acted with “malice, fraud or oppression.”13 By definition, “malice” includes conduct that is intended by a defendant to cause injury to the plaintiff.14

 Thus punitive damages are appropriate where a defendant intended not just to disrupt the plaintiff’s business relationship but to injure it as well.